Robot-Builders-Team-University-of-Idaho/Quad_Walker_Bot/docs/standards.md

 ## Documentation Files

-TLDR: All doc files should be ".md" files, have markdown formatting to make it look nice, and be well written.
+TLDR: Write documentation for all modules you create, all doc files should be ".md" files, have markdown formatting to make it look nice, and be well written.

+Make sure that there are documentation files for all modules that you create to be imported into other code.
+The documentation files must also be in the corresponding subfolder to the module that it's documenting (ex: a documentation file for `/src/folder/module.py` must go in `/docs/folder/module.md`).

 All documentation files should be ".md" text files so they can be easily read on GitHub.
 Be sure to include some decent formatting as well to make it look nice.